Festivals & Events

 Elaborate floats and charging loin-cloth clad men make for one of Japan's most thrilling festivals

-The Hakata Gion Yamakasa is one of Japan's most exciting festivals.
+The Hakata Gion Yamakasa Festival is one of Japan's most exciting festivals.
 Men in traditional costume race through the streets of Hakata with yamakasa—elaborately decorated one-ton floats.
 If you are here in mid-July, grab a seat and enjoy this festival steeped in history and its vibrant atmosphere

 - Make sure to grab a great spot for watching the festival